201.61-1

 1. Overview

-It is the policy of the University of Michigan to handle information security incidents so as to minimize their impact on the confidentiality, integrity, and availability of the university’s systems, applications, and data.
-An effective approach to managing such incidents also limits the negative consequences to both the university and individuals, and improves the university’s ability to promptly restore operations affected by such incidents.
+The University of Michigan actively manages information security incidents to minimize their impact on the confidentiality, integrity, and availability of the university’s systems, applications, and data.

 601.07